mikeboers/PyMemoize/README.md

 Decoration
 ----------

-The cache object can be applied as a decorator to a function, which will automatically cache its return values based on the function name, and arguments provided.
+The cache object can be applied as a decorator to a function, which will automatically cache its return values keyed on the function name, and arguments provided.
 This is only reliable as long as the `repr` of the arguments is deterministic (ie. no dicts which can change order).

+The inclusion of arguments into the key is the primary difference between the direct get method, and using the decorator; functions have effectively been memoized!

 You can manually specify a key as a positional argument if there will be a name collision by another function with the same name.